|Fees||Look up fees|

 Intended learning outcomes

-Students completing this subject should
+Students completing this subject should be able to:

-- develop the ability to fit probability models to data by both estimating and testing hypotheses about model parameters.
+- Fit statistical models to data by both estimating and testing hypotheses about model parameters.

 In addition to learning specific skills that will assist students in their future careers in science, they should progressively acquire generic skills from this subject that will assist them in any future career path.
-These include
+These include:

-- problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies;
+- Problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies;

-- analytical skills: the ability to construct and express logical arguments and to work in abstract or general terms to increase the clarity and efficiency of analysis;
+- Analytical skills: the ability to construct and express logical arguments and to work in abstract or general terms to increase the clarity and efficiency of analysis;

-- collaborative skills: the ability to work in a team;
+- Collaborative skills: the ability to work in a team;

-- time management skills: the ability to meet regular deadlines while balancing competing commitments.
+- Time management skills: the ability to meet regular deadlines while balancing competing commitments;

-- computer skills: the ability to use statistical computing packages.
+- Computer skills: the ability to use statistical computing packages.